KCCG/shell-genomics/_episodes/04-redirection.md

 ## Using the output of commands with $( )

 The `$` symbol is a bit overused in `bash`.
 We've seen it used for the command prompt, and now also as a way to extract the value of a variable.
-You can also use it with the `$( )` pattern to execute a command and then either save the result in a variable or use the result as part of a larger expression.
+You can also use it with the `$( )` pattern to execute a command and then use the result as part of a larger expression, including saving that result in a variable.
 That may sound a little abstract -- a concrete example should make it clearer:

 ~~~